Fabio-RibeiroB/freecertiffy/readme.md

 # FreeCertiffy
 This project is under development.
-It is being worked on.
-It might be more useful for people learning python/flask/blueprints or people looking at useful certificate management code with python.
-So, lower your expectations all who pass through here.
+It might be useful for learning python/flask/blueprints or to study code related to certificate management.

+The grading is using the Qualys SSL LABS scanner - “SSL/TLS server assessment service provided in partnership with Qualys SSL Labs (www.ssllabs.com).”
+As such it can only grade external facing websites.

 FreeCertiffy is a free SSL Certificate Manager program.
 It’s a Flask Python App deployed in a container with a second container – a Mongo Database backend in support (experimenting with redis also).
 Read more here [https://aardvark.herts.ac.uk/deploying-freecertiffy/](https://aardvark.herts.ac.uk/deploying-freecertiffy/).
 FreeCertiffy is aimed at those who want to track Certificate expiry dates and has added functionality like users and the ability to send email reminders.